kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests Unrestricted.md

 ### South Apartments
 - Carth accosts you: 1,1,1,5,3
   - ***Begins "The Search for Bastila"***
-- Loot the footlocker for computer spikes
 - Re-enable V-Sync
-- Exit the Hideout
+- Immediately exit the Hideout
+  - We used to loot the footlocker here but that is no longer necessary
   - *Party: Keep Carth when prompted*
 - Immediately after the load, [Hard Buffer](<../Techniques/Save Buffering#hard-buffers>) to skip Sith Raid cutscene
 - `Level 2:` [Sneak Attack FLU](<../Major Glitches/Fake Level Up#sneak-attack-flu>)